-There are five key elements to weight loss from a circadian point of view: Timing of Meals; Light Exposure; Sleep; What to Eat, When; and Genetic Variants.
+There are five key elements to weight loss from a circadian point of view: Timing of Meals; Light Exposure; Sleep; What to Eat and When; and Genetic Variants.
 All of these can come together in our modern world to give you a propensity to gain weight – and all can be hacked to help you lose weight.

 Timing is everything when it comes to our bodies.

 Midnight snacks, a bowl of cereal before bed, or even ‘saving’ desert until 9 or 10 pm.
 All of these are fairly normal behaviors these days.
 Just open up the fridge and pop something in the microwave to heat it up, anytime day or night.
 Modern convenience at its best; not something our ancestors would have been able to do.

 This penchant for eating at any time, day or night, is one factor driving the obesity epidemic.